Tips for Creating a Successful Newsletter

 If you’re looking for newsletter tips, then odds are good you’ve noticed the problem with the idea of a corporate newsletter: It’s valuable for you, but it’s not always obvious how to make it equally enticing to the audience you plan to serve.

-Let’s look at email newsletter tips that clear things up and raise engagement.
+Let’s look at email newsletter tips that help you to provide value for your subscribers and increase engagement.

 1. Put Your Audience First.

 In the last few years, most emails have been opened by mobile rather than on desktop.
-This makes it essential to ensure your email is optimized for mobile display and navigation.
-It’s also vital to make use of the short “preview text,” usually the first few words of your message.
+This is why it's essential to ensure your email is optimized for mobile display and navigation.

 4. Be Consistent About Email.